 Shaftesbury Abbey, Shaftesbury, Dorset

-Shaftesbury Abbey held much importance in the area for centuries, until good old King ‘Enery had it destroyed in 1539;the little museum in the grounds will tell you more of its history.
-The abbey is open daily from 10.00am to 5.00pm March to October.
+Shaftesbury Abbey held much importance in the area for centuries, until good old King ‘Enery had it destroyed in 1539; the little museum in the grounds will tell you more of its history.
+The abbey is open daily from 10.00 am to 5.00 pm from March to October.

 T: 01747 852910 Partly accessible and dog friendly